How can big data make a big difference to your performance?

 Understanding what went wrong and how to rectify it

 Big data isn’t always driven by the need to seize an opportunity.
 When the worst happens, companies need to quickly and accurately understand what went wrong and how to rectify it.
-Short says: “Our research indicates organizations that take a disciplined approach to the key areas of analytics are likely to bounce back much more rapidly from disaster.”
-All these kinds of analytics are critical to long-term success yet they will affect each organization differently.
+Short says: “Our research indicates organisations that take a disciplined approach to the key areas of analytics are likely to bounce back much more rapidly from disaster.”
+All these kinds of analytics are critical to long-term success yet they will affect each organisation differently.
 The questions may be similar – Where would big data be a game-changer for the business?
 What supportive process, policies and structures will be needed?
 What expertise will add the most value when aligned to your business objectives? – but the answers certainly won’t be.

 There is a lot of hype around big data.
 Technology critic Evgeny Morozov recently quipped: “If you have a trove of unpublishable papers, just add the words ‘Big data’ and see them go viral.”
 Yet Short says: “Big data will be one of the essential management tools of the 21st century.”
 Indeed, various studies into the potential impact of big data have concluded that analytics could improve retailers’ margins by anywhere from 40-60%, far from insignificant in an industry where margins are constantly under pressure.

-Big data describes vast quantities of raw, digital data that test the ability of existing software and management tools to manage and analyze data so massive it is hard to know what it can tell you and what it can’t – and what value it might bring to the business.
+Big data describes vast quantities of raw, digital data that test the ability of existing software and management tools to manage and analyse data so massive it is hard to know what it can tell you and what it can’t – and what value it might bring to the business.
 Svinos says: “Until recently, advances in digital technology have meant that our capacity to collect data has exceeded our ability to use it profitability.
 That is starting to change.”

 “Not everything that succeeds in business is based on what you have done before.” - George Svinos, Head of Retail for KPMG in the Asia Pacific region

-Many companies are already realizing the latent competitive advantage in mining the data they already own (or can access).
+Many companies are already realising the latent competitive advantage in mining the data they already own (or can access).
 One major US retailer, which moved from spreadsheets to big data in three years, credits its investment in analytics for a 10% increase in store sales.
-Other retailers believe that in a world where consumers are tracked in-store as closely as on websites, and consumer personalization is becoming exponentially more sophisticated, big data could help them solve the enduring conundrum that is the omnichannel.
+Other retailers believe that in a world where consumers are tracked in-store as closely as on websites, and consumer personalisation is becoming exponentially more sophisticated, big data could help them solve the enduring conundrum that is the omnichannel.
 This conviction may explain why US retailers spent US$2bn on business intelligence and US$9.4bn on infrastructure in 2013.

-To succeed, business leaders need to realize that putting analytics at the heart of their business is not the same as becoming a slave to data.
+To succeed, business leaders need to realise that putting analytics at the heart of their business is not the same as becoming a slave to data.
 Svinos says: “Not everything that succeeds in business is based on what you have done before.
 A successful product will not necessarily predict the next successful product.
 But this kind of analytics is an essential component of sound decision-making.”
 Take away the hype, the software and the technology, and you could argue that big data is just evidence-based management elevated to the nth degree.

 The better the expertise, the deeper the insight